 Bookshare has a wide catalog of hundreds of thousands of popular books available for download in a variety of accessible formats.
 It also offers apps and computer voices you may use to listen to Bookshare books.
 The Office of Disability Services must verify your registration with SUNY Cortland for you to get a free membership from Bookshare.

 Public domain books (old books out of copyright) are available for free from Project Gutenberg, Amazon, and Google Books.
 These are often accessible through text-to-speech software.

 Please note that most ebooks will not work in text-to-speech software.
 This includes Google Books, Kindle, Nook, and most e-textbook formats.
 If you wish to purchase an accessible ebook, contact Jeremy Zhe-Heimerman for assistance.

 It is your instructor's responsibility to ensure these readings are accessible.
 Be sure to have a discussion with your instructor about this as early in the semester as possible.
 Refer your instructor to Jeremy Zhe-Heimerman with any questions.
 Then, quickly check your readings to ensure they are accessible.
 If you can select the text by dragging your cursor over it to highlight it, then your text-to-speech app can read it aloud.
-If not, you may be able to use Read&Write to recognize the text in the file.
+If not, you may be able to use Read&Write to recognize the text in the PDF.
 However, the speech might be garbled if the image quality is poor or if there is writing or underlining on the page.
 If the image quality is poor or if you cannot recognize the text, notify your instructor and Jeremy Zhe-Heimerman immediately.

 Many of the readings you can obtain through library databases or interlibrary loan are accessible.
 To ensure your interlibrary loan readings are accessible, make sure to put a note in the request that you "need a clean and searchable copy."
 For further training on finding accessible copies through library research, see Jeremy Zhe-Heimerman.